Allar/ue5-style-guide/docs/howitworks.md

 This will run Linter against the `/Game` path, a.k.a. your project's path, and return error code 0 if there are no errors.

+### Specifying which Lint Rule Set to use

+All Lint Rule Sets now have a filed named `Commandlet Name` which represents a simple name to identify them via commandline.

+The Gamemakin LLC UE4 Style Guide's `Commandlet Name` is `ue4.style`, where the Unreal Engine Marketplace Guidelines uses the name `marketplace`.

+To specify this, use the `-RuleSet=` arg.
+For example, `-RuleSet=ue4.style` will use the Gamemakin lint rule set. `-RuleSet=marketplace` will use the UnrealEngine Marketplace Guidelines.
+If `-RuleSet=` is not provided, Linter will use the project's default Lint Rule Set.

 ### Additional Args

 #### Content Paths